msecrist-couchbase/smallcb-training-capella/README.md

 can i have >1 longer running instance per email?

-what if my email is already used?
+what if my email and/or name are already used? if so, can i get another zipcar for me?

 where do we store email to instance UUID info?